cobianzo/asim-solar-project/README.md

 # Debug and test in console

 I have nicely exposed in console many functions, and you can expose more, to test visually some functions.
-Check debug.ts.
+Check `debug.ts`.
 I expose the trigonometry functions, so you can call them with data, like this:

 ```
 s0 = debug.getSegmentAsPoints(0); // gets the points of the segment with index 0.